Supervised Learning and the Finite-Temperature String Method for Computing Committor Functions and Reaction Rates: Computing Reweighting Factors in the Master-Equation Approach

-Recall that the re-weighting factor $z_\alpha$ in the BKE--FTS(ME) and BKE--FTS(ME)+SL methods are computed by solving the master equation Eq.~\eqref{eq:ftsbalanceeq}.
-One can re-write Eq.~\eqref{eq:ftsbalanceeq} as a matrix equation:
+Recall that the reweighting factor $z_\alpha$ in the BKE--FTS(ME) and BKE--FTS(ME)+SL methods are computed by solving the master equation \cref{eq:ftsbalanceeq}.
+One can re-write \cref{eq:ftsbalanceeq} as a matrix equation: